Large-Scale Velocity Dispersion and the Cosmic Web: Results

 For the velocity dispersion power spectrum the situation is somewhat different: even at the largest scales, we find a measurable offset of $\sim20$ per cent in amplitude between the 300WDM1, 300WDM2 and 300CDM simulations.
 A comparison with the lower resolution simulations shows that none of the measurements are perfectly converged.
 This lack of fast convergence is very reminiscent of the convergence properties of the vorticity power spectrum, where various studies have found that the non-linear scale has to be very well resolved \citep{Pueblas2008,Hahn2014}.
 Just as the vorticity, $\sigma_{ij}^2$ is only non-zero in multi-stream regions and thus more strongly affected by resolution than those quantities that are non-zero also in the monokinetic regime and thus defined everywhere in space.

-Since shell crossing occurs predominantly in overdense regions, the velocity dispersion is highly correlated with the density field on large scales.
+Since shell-crossing occurs predominantly in overdense regions, the velocity dispersion is highly correlated with the density field on large scales.
 On the largest scales, we find that $P_{\sigma^2\sigma^2}(k) \propto k^{-1}$, with a sharp drop on small scales.
-The same holds for the cross spectrum, which however becomes negative above $k \sim 6$~$h$Mpc$^{-1}$ at $z=1$.
+The same holds for the cross-spectrum, which however becomes negative above $k \sim 6$~$h$Mpc$^{-1}$ at $z=1$.
 The inversion moves towards larger scales at later times, with $k \sim 3.5$~$h$Mpc$^{-1}$ at $z=0$.
-This is a signature of the largest collapsed structures and has also been observed in the density -- velocity divergence cross spectrum \citep{Hahn2014, Jelic-Cizmek2018} and the velocity divergence -- velocity dispersion cross spectrum \citep{Jelic-Cizmek2018} at similar scales.
-The transition from correlation to anti-correlation at small scales is of course consistent also with the two-dimensional density-dispersion histograms we presented in the previous section.
-We note that the scale of anti-correlation between overdensity and velocity dispersion is independent of the type of simulation and nearly independent of the resolution, indicating further that it originates from the largest collapsed structures.
+This is a signature of the largest collapsed structures and has also been observed in the density -- velocity divergence cross-spectrum \citep{Hahn2014, Jelic-Cizmek2018} and the velocity divergence -- velocity dispersion cross-spectrum \citep{Jelic-Cizmek2018} at similar scales.
+The transition from correlation to anticorrelation at small scales is of course consistent also with the two-dimensional density-dispersion histograms we presented in the previous section.
+We note that the scale of anticorrelation between overdensity and velocity dispersion is independent of the type of simulation and nearly independent of the resolution, indicating further that it originates from the largest collapsed structures.
 This phenomenon thus plausibly originates from the outer shells of the largest collapsed structures and we therefore expect it to be intimately related to the splash-back radius of galaxy clusters \citep[cf.][]{Gill2005,More2015,Mansfield2017}, which denotes the outer caustic in isotropically collapsed systems (what we will call `nodes' below).